endocode/jenkins-high-availability-example/README.md

 #### Playing with the cluster

-To move resources form one node to another, you could just stop one node by going into the node and do `pcs cluster stop` (node name defaults to `local`).
-Alternatively change the preferred resource location (e.g. `pcs constraint location jenkins-master--rsc prefers jenkins-master-2=INFINITY`) or make a node node going into standby (`pcs cluster standby jenkins-master-1`)
+To move resources form one node to another (simulate failure), you could stop one node by going into the node and do `pcs cluster stop $NODE_NAME` (node name defaults to `local`), or maybe change the configuration for the preferred resource location (e.g. `pcs constraint location jenkins-master--rsc prefers jenkins-master-2=INFINITY`).
+Another way would be to just send the active node into standby (`pcs cluster standby jenkins-master-1`)

 ### Future Work